Laurence Holker Potts: Biography

 Potts son of Cuthbert Potts, surgeon, and Ethelinda Margaret Thorpe, daughter of John Thorpe, M.D., F.S.A.
 He was born in Pall Mall, London, on 18 April 1789.
 He was educated at Westminster School and at a school in Northamptonshire, and in 1805 he was apprenticed to Mr. Birch, surgeon, of Warwick.
 In 1810 he was entered at St. George's Hospital and became a house-pupil of Sir Benjamin Brodie; William Frederick Chambers and (Sir) Charles Locock were house-pupils at the same time.
 He passed the College of Surgeons in 1812, and graduated M.D. at Aberdeen in 1825.
 In 1812 he was appointed surgeon to the Royal Devon and Cornwall miners militia, then quartered in Ireland.
 The regiment returned to Truro in 1814, and was subsequently disbanded, Potts starting in practice in the town.
 He had always taken much interest in scientific pursuits, and in 1818 took an active part in founding the Royal Institution of Cornwall.
 He gave several courses of lectures there, and was in the habit of making gratuitous analyses of minerals for the miners.
 In 1828 he became superintendent and physician of the Cornwall county lunatic asylum at Bodmin.
 This appointment he resigned in 1837, removing in the following year to Vanbrugh Castle, Blackheath, where he established an institution for the treatment of spinal diseases.
 Here he established a workshop for the manufacture of the various appliances and apparatus, of which he devised many new forms.
 He had at the same time a town house in Buckingham Street, Strand, to which a workshop was attached.
 His increasing interest in his inventions diverted his attention from his patients, and Vanbrugh Castle was eventually given up.

-In 1843 he took out a patent (No. 9642) for conveying letters on a railway formed by suspending wires or light rods from distant points, making use of church towers, or any other lofty structures available.
-The patent also includes a velocipede and a boat propelled by paddles worked by hand.
-He was also the author of many minor inventions.
-But the invention with which his name is closely connected is for a method of sinking foundations, for which he obtained a patent in 1843 (No. 9975).
+In 1843 Potts took out a patent for conveying letters on a railway formed by suspending wires or light rods from distant points, making use of church towers, or any other lofty structures available.
+The patent includes a velocipede and a boat propelled by paddles worked by hand.

+The invention with which his name is closely connected is for a method of sinking foundations, for which he obtained a patent in 1843 (No. 9975).
 It consists in the sinking of hollow piles of iron, open at the lower end and closed at the top by a cap.
 A partial vacuum being then formed within the tube by means of a pump, the shingle, sand, &c., are caused to flow up through the pile by the pressure of the atmosphere, the rush of water from below breaking up the soil and undermining the lower edges of the pile.
 The pile descends by its own gravity, assisted by the pressure of the air on its closed end, and when it is filled, the contents are discharged by a pump.
 As the tube descends the cap is removed and a fresh length attached.
 The tubes may be of large size, when they practically become coffer-dams.
 The invention was well received, and at first it promised to be a great success.
 Potts gave evidence on 10 June 1844 before the royal commission on harbours of refuge (cf. Report, p.
 119), when Mr. James Walker, president of the Institution of Civil Engineers, and a member of the commission, spoke very highly of the new method.
 The matter was taken up by the Trinity Board, and on 16 July 1845 an experimental tube, two feet six inches diameter, was driven to a depth of twenty-two feet into the Goodwin Sands in two or three hours.
 This was intended to form the foundation of a beacon, which, however, does not seem to have been completed until 26 August 1847, when it was announced to mariners (Mechanics' Magazine, 9 August 1845, p.
 96; Civil Engineers' and Architects' Journal, December 1847, p.
 388).
 Several small beacons were erected on sands lying near the mouth of the Thames in 1845–6 (cf. Findlay's paper in Transactions of the Society of Arts, 15 December 1847, lvi.
 269).